NBowlin/Unity_Coordinate_Mapping/README.md

 ### Default Visualization

 **Add the visualizer script**:
 Once you have setup your planet, select it in the scene view and add the `Default Visualizer` script.
 This script will take a dataset, parse it, and plot the points using the default implementations provided with the framework.
-It supports a number of different data schemas outlined below.
+The supported schemas are outlined below:

 **Properties:**